berkimbayev/kinnow/README.md

    `You are sitting straight all day at work.
 Your kids are sitiing straight all day at school.
 But you don't need to sit straight in a movie theater.
 It's the place for you and your family to take a rest.`

+The main design problem was calculating an optimal angle of the screen tilt for a specific theater and specific number of viewers.
+Since Kinnow theaters will not be built from scratch but transformed from the existing, traditional theaters, you need to calculate the optimal angle and design the entire theater every time.
+This calculation and design was my main *know-how* at Kinnow, since I studied Architecture and Civil Engineering. *Spoiler:* to make the work easier, I used Pythagorean Triples.

+To learn more about Pythagorean Triples, check out this [Wikipedia article](https://en.wikipedia.org/wiki/Pythagorean_triple).

 ⠀